MARTYR-X-LTD/jd-zoom/README.md

 - Super high resolution screen or image already big enough?
 Forces to a fallback scaling ratio
 - AND SUPER COOL ZOOM-IN ANIMATION.
 IT JUST MAKES SENSE.

+Caveats:

+- No mobile support.
+Just for desktop usage.
+At least for now.

 jd because I was listening to Joy Division when I thought about the name.